Adventure Team Challenge – Washington DC

 An Inclusive Adventure Specifically for Teenaged D.C.
 Competitors

 Adventure Team Challenge – Washington D.C.
 Promises Excitement

 “World T.E.A.M.
-Sports and the volunteers poured on buckets of encouragement to all of the participating children,” said Bonnie Linen-Carroll, whose son Jerry participated in the 2011 Challenge.
+Sports and the volunteers poured on buckets of encouragement to all of the participating children,” said Bonnie Linen-Carroll, whose son Jerry participated in both previous Challenges.
 “They were very attentive to each and every child that came with their own disability issues.
 They were the most caring, supportive, attentive group of people you will ever want to send your child with on a challenge.
 Parents, if you believe your child can participate, send them on an adventure with World T.E.A.M.
 Sports – they will prove to your child or children that they can!”

 Adapted from World T.E.A.M.
-Sports‘ successful Adventure TEAM Challenge in western Colorado, inclusive teams of athletes navigated each stage of the event.
+Sports‘ successful Adventure Team Challenge in western Colorado, inclusive teams of athletes navigate each stage of the event.
 Held in the scenic Chesapeake & Ohio Canal National Historical Park along the Potomac River at Washington, the Challenge encourages teams to work together to overcome obstacles and finish together.

 2014 Event Schedule

-2:00 p.m.: Volunteer walk-through and planning at Carderock, Chesapeake and Ohio Canal National Historical Park.
+2:00 p.m.: Volunteer walk-through and planning at Carderock Recreation Area, Chesapeake and Ohio Canal National Historical Park.
 Overview complete by 4:30 p.m.

 10:00 a.m.: Challenge begins – Hiking event

 11:00 a.m.: Bicycling event begins